Trensant/TrensantGFX/README.md

 #### Plotly

 	<script type="text/javascript" src="./libs/plotly.min.js"></script>
-Currently Plotly cannot be loaded using NPM.
+Currently plotly.js cannot be loaded using NPM 5.0.0.
+See https://github.com/plotly/plotly.js/issues/1745 for current status.

 Instead you must either.

-Include it in your html page.
+Use dist/twg.js and add a plotly.js reference to your html page.

 	<script type="text/javascript" src="./libs/plotly.min.js"></script>

 or

-Use webpack to include Plotly in your own build.
-As Plotly fixes that issue we will add it to the build files.
+Use webpack to include plotly.js in your own build using another NPM version.

 #### C3